-Luckily I don’t drink coffee but I know people that spend $5 each day to get their caffeine fix.
-However, I’m not completely off the hook because I like to buy other caffeinated drinks (about about $2-$3 each).
-If you absolutely need a caffeine boost then you should check out caffeine pills, strong tea, or simply brew your own coffee.
+Luckily I don’t drink coffee, but I know people that spend $5 each day to get their caffeine fix.
+However, I’m not completely off the hook because I like to buy other caffeinated drinks (about $2-$3 each).
+If you absolutely need a caffeine boost, you should check out caffeine pills or strong tea, or you can simply brew your own coffee.

 I know plenty of people that make a nice chunk of change by renting their homes/apartments on Airbnb.
-I have a friend that rents her NYC apartment for one week a month (she stays with her boyfriend for that week) and the cash she makes from Airbnb is about equal to 3/4 month’s rent.
-I have other friends who rent their NYC or SF apartments for a month while they travel and they make enough to cover their rent + overseas rent and travel experiences.
+I have a friend that rents her NYC apartment for one week a month (she stays with her boyfriend for that week), and the cash she makes from Airbnb is about equal to 3/4 of a month’s rent.
+I have other friends who rent their NYC or SF apartments for a month while they travel, and they make enough to cover their rent + overseas rent and travel experiences.

 Pay Off Credit Cards and Loans

 Student loans are another huge issue for many young travelers.
-Obviously we can’t just snap our fingers to pay off the loans but you should do your best pay them down.
+Obviously, we can’t just snap our fingers to pay off the loans, but you should do your best to pay them down.

 Ditch the Car

-For most people a car is a necessity but if you could do without one then you’re going to save on gas, insurance, and general maintenance.
+For most people, a car is a necessity, but if you could do without one, you can save on gas, insurance, and general maintenance.